Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 and the displacement vector:

-Thus, the covariance matrices and displacement vectors at the output are found by replacing Eqs.(\ref{cov_singlemode}),(\ref{displacement_vector}) at Eq.(\ref{cov_disp_out}) with $\tau_{\mathrm{in}} = 1$, since we are now working only with the probe mode.
-To simplify the analysis, here we focus on the asymptotic limits of $F_{\varphi \varphi} (\rho^{(1)}_G)$ and $F_{\eta \eta}(\rho^{(1)}_G)$, as their full expressions are complicated (see \ref{gaussian_calculations} for reference).
+Thus, the covariance matrices and displacement vectors at the output are found by replacing Eqs.~\eqref{cov_singlemode},~\eqref{displacement_vector} in Eq.~\eqref{cov_disp_out} with $\tau_{\mathrm{in}} = 1$, since we are now working only with the probe mode.
+To simplify the analysis, here we focus on the asymptotic limits of $F_{\varphi \varphi} (\rho^{(1)}_G)$ and $F_{\eta \eta}(\rho^{(1)}_G)$, as their full expressions are quite involved (see \ref{gaussian_calculations} for reference).
 In order to optimize the ratio of energy devoted to displacement and squeezing, we introduce the coefficient $0 < p < 1$, which governs the energy contributions.
-We begin by considering the state with strong displacement, denoted by $| \psi^{(1)}_\alpha \rangle$, defined as the state in Eq.(\ref{gaussian_singlemode}) with $\bar{N}_\alpha = \bar{N} - \bar{N}^p$ and $\bar{N}_r = \bar{N}^p$.
+We begin by considering the state with strong displacement, denoted by $| \psi^{(1)}_\alpha \rangle$, defined as the state in Eq.~\eqref{gaussian_singlemode} with $\bar{N}_\alpha = \bar{N} - \bar{N}^p$ and $\bar{N}_r = \bar{N}^p$.
 For this state, we have:

 Therefore, the incompatibility of using a single-mode Gaussian state for the simultaneous estimation of phase and loss becomes evident.
-Achieving the ultimate quantum precision bound for phase estimation requires the squeezing and displacement applied in opposite directions (i.e., $\theta_1 - 2 \mu = \pi$), which suppresses the loss estimation.
-In contrast, achieving the ultimate quantum precision bound for loss estimation requires the squeezing and displacement applied in the same directions (i.e., $\theta_1 - 2 \mu = 0$), which suppresses the phase estimation.
-In~\cite{Monras2007} the optimal QFI for loss was also attained when $\theta_1=2\mu$, in agreement with the Eq.(\ref{qfi_sm_alpha}), however there was no mention about the fundamental bound~\eqref{upper_loss}, since it was not known at the time.
-Following this, we denote the state with strong squeezing as $| \psi^{(1)}_r \rangle$, that is defined as the state in Eq.(\ref{gaussian_singlemode}) with $\bar{N}_r = \bar{N} - \bar{N}^p$ and $\bar{N}_\alpha = \bar{N}^p$.
+Achieving the ultimate quantum precision bound for phase estimation requires the state being phase squeezed (i.e., $\theta_1 - 2 \mu = \pi$), which suppresses the loss estimation.
+In contrast, achieving the ultimate quantum precision bound for loss estimation requires the state being amplitude squeezed (i.e., $\theta_1 - 2 \mu = 0$), which suppresses the phase estimation.
+In~\cite{Monras2007} the optimal phase choice for the loss estimation agrees with the Eq.~\eqref{qfi_sm_alpha}, however there was no mention about the fundamental bound~\eqref{upper_loss}, since it was not known at the time.
+Following this, we denote the state with strong squeezing as $| \psi^{(1)}_r \rangle$, that is defined as the state in Eq.~\eqref{gaussian_singlemode} with $\bar{N}_r = \bar{N} - \bar{N}^p$ and $\bar{N}_\alpha = \bar{N}^p$.
 For this state, we have:

 which achieves the ultimate quantum precision bound for the phase estimation but fails to achieve even the SQL scaling for the loss estimation.

 In addition, the correlation term of the QFI matrix is given by: